creppyfm/Landing-Page-Example-2/README.md

-# odin_landing_page
+# Landing Page Example
-First landing page project - TOP
+Another example of a landing page that can be easily customized to fit anyone's needs.